 This is an electric tool with a handle and a heating element on the other hand.
 To use it, first plug it into an electric source.
 Then, stick it into a pile of charcoal on your grill.
 Once there, add a second layer to the pile with the electric starter and hold it there for a while.
 As soon as the charcoals are properly heated, take out the starter.
 These starters are often slower than the other methods above.
 But, with an electric starter, you don’t need to get any of the other three.

 That just about covers it for how to start a charcoal grill.
 While going through the process, you need to be careful as you’re literally dealing with fire.
 For example, with lighter fluid, you must never add the fluid to a burning flame/pile of charcoals.
 Doing so could put you in danger of starting a fire you can’t control.
 Having done all you need to do to get your fire started, it’s time to grill.
-But, the learning doesn’t end with how to start a charcoal grill.
-If you must grill properly, you must learn how to keep your charcoal hot.
+But, the learning doesn’t end with starting a charcoal grill.
+If you must grill adequately, you must learn how to keep your charcoal hot.
 Let us show you how.

 How to Keep Your Charcoal Hot While Grilling